 Schools, colleges, further education institutions, trusts and local authorities need to submit mobile information to the DfE.
 Each provider will vary in how quickly they process requests.

-Once a network provider has completed a data increase, they’ll send a text message to the account holder if they have opted to receive SMS alerts from their provider.
-It’s also possible to check the status of requests by signing in to the Get help with technology service.
+Once a network provider has completed a data increase, they’ll send a text message to the account holder if they’ve opted to receive SMS alerts from their provider.
+You can check the status of requests by signing in to the Get help with technology service.

 Another option for increasing internet access

-If increasing mobile data is not a suitable option for some children, or if a request for additional data is unsuccessful, schools, colleges and further education institutions can also request 4G wireless routers.
+If requesting extra mobile data is not a suitable option for some people, or if a request for extra data is unsuccessful, schools, colleges and further education institutions can also request 4G wireless routers.
 Find out more about choosing help with internet access.

 If you have questions